mjrgh/PinscapePico/README.md

 of what your overall system might look like.

-* <b>Button controller:</b> A really simple way to use Pinscape is as a button encoder, for connecting arcade pushbuttons to the PC.
-The Pico is the only piece of hardware you need for this, since you can just connect the buttons directly to the Pico's GPIO ports.
+* <b>Button controller:</b> A really simple way to use Pinscape is as a button encoder, for connecting arcade pushbuttons to a PC.
+The Pico is the only piece of hardware you need for this (other than the buttons), since you can connect the buttons directly to the Pico's GPIO ports.
 The Pico has a total of 26 external GPIO pins, so you can connect up to 26 buttons.
 Each button can be mapped to the PC as a keyboard key, a gamepad button, or a variety of other options, and the Pico responds to button presses within microseconds, for very small latencies sending input to the PC.
-(If you need more than 26 buttons, there are also options to add just about as many extra ports as you'd like by adding some external chips, but that's not required if you can make do with 26 buttons.)
+(Pinscape can also handle many more buttons than just 26 if you need more, but that gets a little more complicated, because you have to add some external peripheral chips to create more ports beyond the Pico's 26 built-in GPIO pins.)

 * <b>Accelerometer-based nudge device:</b> A slightly more complex
 setup adds an accelerometer, to detect when you nudge the cabinet, so